 • The Run Through

-Bonus 1 - Brand New Healing Sounds Audio-Based Training
+Bonus 1 - Healing Sounds Audio-Based Training

-Not currently available anywhere else, this full healing sounds training complements the healing sounds section of Qigongo
+This full healing sounds training complements the healing sounds section of Qigongo

 Lungs (and large intestine) sound – SSSSSSSSSSSAH